MARVEL’S THE AVENGERS – The Antiscribe Analysis

 It’s certainly no coincidence that superhero films became so prevalent in the aftermath of September 11, when our society, perhaps subconsciously, needed representations of heroic figures to embody its own desires, frustrations, and fleeting idealism.
 In fact, this week also marks the tenth anniversary of the original release of Spider-man, which marked the reemergence of the superhero film after Hollywood spent most of the nineties running it into the ground.
 As the genre matured over the last decade, the films themselves began to more allegorically reference September 11 and especially its widespread aftermath (Christopher Nolan’s The Dark Knight and the first Iron Man being the most salient examples).
 In The Avengers, director and writer Joss Whedon, undeniably one of our greatest and savviest pop culture auteurs, consciously displays similar symbolism with his own entry into the genre; the aspiring despot and villain Loki has more than one soliloquy mocking the vagaries of “freedom,” a concept used only a few years ago to justify a bloody and needless war, and the notion of so many disparate personalities actually – GASP – working together for the greater good (!) has undeniable relevance to our present fractured and acrimonious political climate.

 Yet lest I make the error of making the film seem otherwise as dark and portentous as some of its cinematic relations, I cannot emphasize enough that The Avengers is, first and foremost, unabashedly exciting, entertaining, and fun.
 Indeed, it succeeds far more at being mass entertainment then some of its arguably better brethren (such as The Dark Knight); the refreshing emphasis on humor present in the other Marvel-produced films gets kicked into overdrive here along with a renewed focus on the kind of action that other films of its oeuvre have occasionally treated as an afterthought (again, such as The Dark Knight).
 For all its symbolism, for better or worse, The Avengers isn’t a film that’s going to cause you to think deep thoughts about where you lie on an issue of import.
-What it will do is give you the kind of adrenaline rush that comes from having experienced a true thrill ride, and a sense of catharsis that emphasizes why our culture so believes, and values, its heroes.
+What it will do is give you the kind of adrenaline rush that comes from having experienced a true thrill ride, and a sense of catharsis that emphasizes why our culture so believes, and values, true heroism.

 The story of the film is itself the stuff of comic books, and I mean that in the best way.
 Last seen being bested by his brother, the noble Asgardian Thunder god Thor (Hemsworth), the evil Loki (Hiddleston) makes a pact with a hostile race of extradimensional aliens called the Chitauri (better known to old school comic book fans as the Skrulls): in return for obtaining for them the Tesseract (also known as the Cosmic Cube, a McGuffin last on display in Captain America: The First Avenger), the Chitauri will aid Loki in conquering Earth, granting him the kind of kingdom and power his brother deprived him of in last summer’s Thor.
 Arriving on Earth, Loki quickly captures the Tesseract from the defense organization SHIELD and begins using its power to corrupt followers, including the master marksman Hawkeye (Jeremy Renner), into his thrall.
 With the fate of the world at stake, shield leader Nick Fury (Samuel L. Jackson), along with his associates Agent Coulson (Gregg), Maria Hill (Smulders), and superspy the Black Widow (Scarlett Johansson) begin rounding up known super-powered heroes to combat Loki’s threat.
 Included among these are Captain America (Chris Evans), who’s still coping with man-out-of-time syndrome after being frozen for 70 years, supergenius billionaire Tony Stark, better known as Iron Man (Downey, Jr.), his self-image still as overinflated as ever and now trying to make a romantic “go” of it with true love Pepper Potts (Gwyneth Paltrow), and Dr. Bruce Banner (Ruffalo, replacing and improving on Edward Norton), who, of course, isn’t someone you want to make angry…even if he is a bit more fun that way.
 Finally, of course, with his n’er-do-well brother up to no good, Thor soon shows up to try to set things right.
 Unfortunately for them all, Loki’s plan involves pitting all these super-powered individuals, each of them lone wolves with combustible egos, against one another while he unfurls his scheme to conquer the world…